 Thus the controversy of the first Ali vs Cooper meeting fueled intense interest in the rematch three years later.
 Cooper had supposedly come so close to knocking out the current heavyweight king, now known as Muhammad Ali, that British fans could hardly contain their excitement about a return bout, again in London, and this time for the heavyweight championship of the world.
 And the fact is this contest has also become obscured by time.

-What few recall is how Cooper, a journeyman with eleven losses on his record, gave Ali a most difficult ordeal until once again his brittle skin betrayed him.
+What few recall is how Cooper, a hard-luck fighter with eleven losses on his record, gave Ali a most difficult ordeal until once again his brittle skin betrayed him.
 The opening round belonged to Ali as he glided about the ring, snapping a long left lead, but round two saw Cooper begin to press in earnest, cornering the champion on more than one occasion, landing a right early and a hard left hook late, and in the interim establishing his own effective jab.

 If the second was close, the third clearly belonged to the obstinate challenger as he continually forced Ali to back up or clinch.
 A pair of hooks got through and seconds later an aggressive Cooper landed a hard left-right before forcing the champion to the ropes, where he connected with two heavy lefts to the body followed by a rabbit punch.
-Ali responded to the foul by grabbing Cooper’s head and yanking it down as if trying to remove it from the challenger’s shoulders, a move that brought boos from the crowd and a stern warning from the referee, and when action resumed it was Cooper, not Ali, landing the jab.
-The champion picked up the pace before the end of the round, bouncing a hard right off Henry’s cranium, but it was, without question, Cooper’s round.
+Ali responded to the foul by grabbing Cooper’s head and yanking it down as if trying to remove it from the challenger’s shoulders, a move that brought boos from the crowd and a stern warning from the referee, but when action resumed it was Cooper, not Ali, landing the jab.
+The champion picked up the pace before the end of the round, bouncing a hard right off Henry’s cranium, but, without question, the round belonged to “Our ‘Enry.”